 Selection of Primer IDs with minimum number of sequences

-The default number of sequences is 3 and that is the recommended (Jabara et al., 2011).
+The default number of sequences required for a single primer ID is three as per the original publication (Jabara et al., 2011).
 However, end-users have the option to set this value as required.
 Only the Primer IDs with a number of representative sequences greater than, or equal to, the defined threshold number are passed through for subsequent analysis (Figure 3.3 blue text).

 3.2.4 Quality trimming

 Quality trimming is an optional step in the algorithm.
 If the user selects the trimming option, the algorithm uses QTrim to quality trim the non-discarded sequence reads.
 As quality trimming can change the sequence length once it is complete the PIDA algorithm repeats the previous two steps of the process to ensure that the quality trimmed reads are of a sufficient length and quantity for consensus sequence generation (Figure 3.3 black text).

-3.2.5 Generating a Consensus SequenceSequences are binned together in a file with the same primer, MID and Primer ID tags ( Figure 3.3 purple text) and are aligned to each other using MAFFT (Katoh et al., 2005; Katoh et al., 2002; Katoh and Toh, 2008, 2010).
-A consensus sequence is generated from the resulting alignment by calling nucleotide that occurs the most at each position in the alignment (Figure 3.3 Sky blue text).
-In case of ties in frequency between two or more bases at a position, an ambiguous base representing the bases is added to the consensus sequence.
-To avoid large number of ties, users can choose an odd number as a minimum number of sequences.
-This is a reason that the default minimum number of sequences for consensus sequence generation is three.
+Generating a Consensus Sequence

+For each primer ID the representative sequences are binned together ( Figure 3.3 purple text) and are aligned to each other using MAFFT (Katoh et al., 2005; Katoh et al., 2002; Katoh and Toh, 2008, 2010).
+A consensus sequence is generated from the resulting alignment by calling the most common nucleotide that at each position in the alignment (Figure 3.3 Sky blue text).
+In the case of ties in frequency between two or more bases at a position, an ambiguous base representing the bases is added to the consensus sequence.
+To avoid large numbers of ambiguous bases in a consensus sequence users can definie an odd number as the minimum number of sequences.

-3.2.6 Test datasets
+Test datasets

-Two datasets (described here as Run1 and Run2) were generated by our collaborators (Prof Carolyn Williamson’s research group, University of Cape Town) using the primer ID approach and were used here to evaluate PIDA.
+Two datasets (described here as Run1 and Run2) were generated by our collaborators (Prof Carolyn Williamson’s research group, University of Cape Town) using the Primer ID approach and were used here to evaluate PIDA.
 Each dataset comprised one sequencing run (Roche/454 Junior plate) containing data from four HIV infected patients from a study to analyze vaccine response in HIV subtype C (the results from this study do not comprise part of this thesis and will be published elsewhere).
 For each patient, four amplicons covering one region in the envelope gene (env), two regions of gag (gag54, gag472) and one region in the nef gene (nef23) were amplified using subtype C specific primers with each primer used in the cDNA generation step associated with a unique Primer ID.
 Amplicons for each patient were tagged using a unique MID and sequence data was generated using one Roche/454 Junior plate for each dataset.

 Results

 Initial demultiplexing